aherbez/clicker/README.md

 3:18: Added achievement tracking and notification (via alert) when a player unlocks a new achievement.
 Also stubbed out the achievement display panel

 3:45: Added in toast to notify the player when they unlock achievements

+4:04: Fixed bug with toasts showing on startup.
+Moving on to upgrades